 - Mohr, Michel.
 Traité sur l’Inépuisable Lampe du Zen: Tōrei (1721–1792) et sa vision de l’éveil [Treatise on the Inexhaustible Lamp of Zen: Tōrei and his vision of awakening], 2 vols.
 Vol. XXVIII, Mélanges chinois et bouddhiques.
 Brussels (Bruxelles) 1997: Institut Belge des Hautes Études Chinoises. (http://www.peeters-leuven.be/boekoverz.asp?nr=6719)

 Edited Books and Special Issues of Academic Journals

 - 2018.
-Edited a Special Issue of the open access journal Religions titled “Engaging Violence: Case Studies from the Japanese Religious Traditions.” http://www.mdpi.com/journal/religions/special_issues/EVJP
+Guest Editor for a Special Issue of the open-access journal Religions titled “Engaging Violence: Case Studies from the Japanese Religious Traditions.” http://www.mdpi.com/journal/religions/special_issues/EVJP

 - 2005.
 Edited a Special Issue of the journal The Eastern Buddhist titled “Buddhist and Non-Buddhist Trends towards Religious Unity in Meiji Japan.”